-Causes of Facet Syndrome
+Causes of facet syndrome

 The age-related deterioration of cartilage can irritate the small nerves that innervate the joint capsule.
 Inflammation also promotes the development of bone spurs (osteophytes), which are bony projections that grow on the periphery of the joints.
 These bone spurs often remain asymptomatic, but they also might grow large enough to compress or irritate nearby nerve roots.
-If this happens, symptoms such as pain, tingling, numbness, and muscle weakness might occur.
+If this happens, symptoms such as pain, tingling, numbness and muscle weakness might occur.